 It’s a neighborhood where residents pushed (successfully) to have the speed limit lowered to 25mph on streets that would usually be 40 mph zones.

 As I drove down one major thoroughfare, going about 28mph (I admit I was 3 mph over the limit), I saw a mom on the side of the road with her son.
 I’ll call her Bicycle Mom.

 Bicycle Mom was in her 30’s, sporting a short blond ponytail.
 Her son was about 4 or 5.
 They were both on bikes and wearing bright, neon colored helmets.

 I believe Bicycle Mom had a canvas tote bag with her.
 I forget exactly what it read, but it was something to the effect of “Shop Local.”

-Bicycle Mom and her son were waiting to cross the busy boulevard.
-There were freestanding, neon yellow pedestrian crossing signs on other side of the road.
-And white pedestrian crosswalk lines painted across the asphalt.
+Bicycle Mom and her son were waiting to cross the busy boulevard standing by the yellow pedestrian crossing sign on the side of the road, a few feet from the white pedestrian crosswalk.

-As I neared them, they stood on the other side of the road.
+As I neared them, they were on the opposite side of the road.
 Bicycle Mom was in a hyper-vigilant stance.
-Stiff back, tense shoulders, she was darting a 360-gaze.
+Stiff back, tense shoulders, and darting a 360-gaze.
 They moved not an inch closer to the crosswalk.

 Is she waiting for another kid to catch up?

 Is she telling her son that they aren’t going to cross until the cars go by?
 (That’s what I tell my kids.
 We wait out the cars.)